Skip to main content

 • January 23, 2020

-For Alcohol Use Disorder "Two problems: First, 3-5 drinks (doubles) per night regardless if I can function normally the next day is not good in any way.
+For Alcohol Use Disorder "Two problems: First, 3-5 drinks (doubles) per night regardless of whether I can function normally the next day is not good in any way.
 Second, nobody else is drinking like me.
 Every aspect of my life was impacted by drinking, and even though I love to drink, I knew I had to do something and fast.
-Ten years ago, I was given Opioids like tic-tacs.
+Ten years ago, I was given opioids like tic-tacs.
 What's better than alcohol?
 Opioids!
 You guessed it, I was hooked for two years.
-I was prescribed Suboxone another miracle drug (similar to naltrexone) also worked on drinking.
+I was prescribed Suboxone, another miracle drug (similar to naltrexone), which also worked on drinking.
 Naltrexone is a 10!
-If you want it to work, it will work but, if you play games with it like I did, taking it some days, some days not, testing dosages, etc. you'll get mixed results.
+If you want it to work, it will work, but if you play games with it like I did, taking it some days, some days not, testing dosages, etc., you'll get mixed results.
 Take it an hour before you drink, or whenever you feel it coming on.
 If you do it right, you can stop drinking entirely, or you can cut your drinking down to normal, socially acceptable levels, and still have a good time.
-In a nutshell, Naltrexone is a fantastic drug, truly amazing!"
+In a nutshell, naltrexone is a fantastic drug, truly amazing!"

 10 / 10